jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - E: Exploitability
   - A: Affected users
   - D: Discoverability
+- Note that STRIDE and DREAD are used together: STRIDE to identify the threats, DREAD to prioritize them
+- **Trike**: an open source risk-based threat modeling methodology; provides a method of performing a reliable and repeatable security audit, and a framework for collaboration and communication
 - Threat intelligence feed standards include:
   - **CAPEC (Common Attack Pattern Enumeration and Classification)**: a dictionary of known attack patterns
   - **STIX (Structured Threat Information eXpression language)**: used to describe threats in a standardized way